RAM-online27/SKY130_CIRCUIT_DESIGN_WORKSHOP_RAM/README.md

 ## **_Summary of the 5 Day Workshop-Daywise_**
 ## **_Day 1:Intoduction to MOSFET & Spice Simulation_**
 - ### **_1.1 MOSFET(NMOS)BASICS_**.

  ![](simulation/day1/A1.PNG)
+  - NMOS Construction
     - MOSFET has four terminals G= GATE D= DRAIN S=SOURCE B=BODY
     - Gate oxide is made up of SiO2 layer that acts as insolation.
     - Metal gate is place over the gate oxide layer
     - it has a P-type Substrate
 - ### **_1.2 Regions of operation & conditions needed to operate in the region_**
   - Typically MOSFET has three regions of operation
     - Cutoff region
     - Linear or Resistive region
     - Saturation region

   - Cutoff region
   ![](simulation/day1/A2.PNG)